 So now that we've outlined some tips on how to assess discount electronics from a value perspective, we'll proceed to cover the specific categories for which our component process may be utilized.

-Arguably the most hotly-pursued consumer, enterprise, and discount electronics space over the past 10 years has been the life-changing smartphone.
+Arguably the most hotly-pursued consumer, enterprise, and discount electronics device over the past 10 years has been the life-changing smartphone, the undisputed king of the 'gadget jungle.'

 Ever since Steve Jobs, Apple's visionary CEO, unveiled the iPhone in the Summer of 2007, the world has never been quite the same.